S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/scope.md

 Scenario: Processing of Video Task

-Given a client request received over the message bus / queue with a task ID
+Given a client request received over the message bus / queue

 When the message is taken off of the message bus / queue

 Then a TaskReceived event is logged to the database

-And task details are retrieved from the database using the provided task ID

 And the necessary video file is pulled from the object store based on the task details